MCFpy/mcf/docs/core_6.md

 * <a id="smooth_gates_no_evaluation_points">**smooth_gates_no_evaluation_points**</a> - positive **integer**
 	* Sets the number of evaluation points for the GATE; the default is 50.
 * <a id="stop_empty">**stop_empty**</a> - **integer** taking value **0** or integer larger **0**
 	* Determines a stopping rule for splitting; the default is None.
-The program stops splitting the tree if the next $25$ randomly chosen variable did not lead to a new leaf; if  a value smaller is given, the program stops splitting after $25$ unsuccessful trials, else the stopping rule is governed by the user-defined number (rounded).
+The program stops splitting the tree if the next $5$ randomly chosen variable did not lead to a new leaf; else the stopping rule is governed by the user-defined number (rounded).
 *  <a id="subsample_factor">**subsample_factor**</a> - **float** between **0, 1**
 	* Sets the size of the subsampling sample; reduces the default subsample size by 1-subsample_factor; the default is $\min(0.67,(2*(n^{0.8})/n))$ ; $n$ is computed as twice the sample size in the smallest treatment group.
 * <a id="support_check">**support_check**</a> - **integer** taking values **0, 1, 2**